 Lantana Camara may be a showy plant but it is pleasingly easy to grow and care for.
 Drought tolerant, this summer flower is also pleasingly robust.
-Depending on the USDA zone you are growing in, lantanas can be grown as either an annual or perennial.
+Depending on the USDA zone you are growing in, lantanas can be grown as either an annual or perennial in zones 9-11.

 Its colorful verbena-like flowers are a magnet for butterflies, hummingbirds and various other garden creatures.
 These fascinating flowers are all the same color when they first emerge.
 However as the flowers age the flowers change to different colors, allowing you to enjoy interesting, multicolored blooms.
 Happy to grow in beds, baskets or as part of a container garden if you want to add lantana plants to your garden this guide will tell you everything that you need to know.

 Once you learn to recognise these distinctive orange red and bright yellow flowers you will instantly recognise Lantana everywhere.
 Coming in a range of single colors, or combinations of colors, lantana plants can add interest and color to borders and containers.

 Lantana plants can be toxic to both cats and dogs.
 The berries are also toxic to humans.
 If you have pets or small children plant sterile Lantana varieties.
 These won’t produce berries and are a safer choice.

 Varieties of Lantana Plants

 There are two types of lanata that are commonly grown in cooler climates and gardens.
 Lantana montevidensis is a trailing species.
-It reaches between 18 to 24 inches in height and has a spread of 4 ft.
+It reaches between 18 to 24 inches tall and 4 feet wide.
+Trailing Lantana can be used in hanging baskets.

 Lantana camara is a shrub variety.
-Reaching up to 4 ft in height, Lantana camara (shrub varieties of lantana plants) have a spread of 1 to 3 feet wide.
+Reaching up to 4 feet to 6 feet tall, Lantana camara (shrub varieties of lantana plants) have a spread of 1 to 3 feet wide.
 The red orange flowers are beautiful.

 Shrub varieties of Lantana will fill flower beds and containers.
 But for something more interesting trailing varieties of Lantana will grow in not only containers but can also drape attractively from hanging baskets.